wwwzrb/MLoRa/MLoRa.md

 Impl:

     1. Preamble detection.
+       a.
 Energy mapping?
-Can it work under nearly equivalent energy peaks.
+          Can it work under nearly equivalent energy peaks?
+          25+984/496/912/776
+       b.
 Brute search mapping?
-How to resolve the payload of the first packet mistaken as the second preamble.
+          How to resolve the payload of the first packet mistaken as the second preamble?
+       c.
 Energy Threshold?
-How to set peak threshold automatically.
+How to set peak threshold automatically?

 Methods Comparsion under different Sampling Rate-Bandwidth (SR-BW) pairs or Oversampling Rates (OR):